sannya07/100DaysOfCode/README.md

 # 100DaysOfCode
 Trying to code for 100 days. lets go!
-This will cover mostly dsa in java, full stack basics and python basics :)
+This will cover mostly dsa in java, full stack basics and python basics to a gradual advance level :)